 Eating a filling meal before you arrive home grants you permission to use the, ‘I’ve eaten already’ excuse.

-Or, if you live with a partner, you could tactfully plan your daily calories around the takeaway meal using an intermittent fasting style approach.
-Backloading your calories into the evening.
-Another solution would be to ask your better half to find a friend round to eat with.
+Or, if you live with a partner, you could tactfully plan your daily calories around the takeaway meal using an intermittent fasting style approach, backloading your calories into the evening.
+Another solution would be to ask your better half to have a friend round to eat with.

-Losing body fat is s a process that requires food restriction.
+Losing body fat is a process that requires food restriction.

 Sacrifices have to be made if you want to look a certain way or want to hit a target bodyweight.
 If your friends and family can’t support your goal, educate them on why you’re doing it and how it will improve your quality of life.
 In turn, letting you live life to the fullest.